christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 <p align="center">
 Fig. 1.5.
 Romulus.
-Does he look familiar?
 He was born to a virgin, the son of god, hailed as a King, crucified (67) by a conniving elite and rose from the dead.
 See: 'Romulus' (75AC) by Plutarch.</p>